1beebe/ai-agent-portfolio/README.md

 # AI Agent & Automation Portfolio

 Welcome!
-This portfolio highlights selected AI agents, workflows and automation projects I’ve designed with **MindStudio** and other tools.
+This portfolio highlights selected AI agents, workflows and automation projects I’ve designed with **MindStudio**.

 Each project explores how applied AI can support learning, research, or workflow automation.